x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/manage-user-mailboxes.md

    - **Normal List** and **Compact List** - The default view that you see when you open Mailboxes is the normal listing view.
 In the Compact List view, you can see more number of rows with reduced spaces in between.

-   - Also, when you select any mailbox by clicking on the radio button next to the display name (on any row), certain additional options are also available on top:
+   - When you select any mailbox by clicking on the radio button next to the display name (on any row), certain additional options are also available on top.
+If you are not able to view all the options, click the more options (**...**) menu.

       - **Hide from address list**: Select this option to prevent the recipient from appearing in the address book and other address lists that are defined in your Exchange organization.
 After you select this option, users can still send messages to the recipient by using the email address.

-      - Other additional options such as Edit contact information, Manage mailbox delegation, Recover deleted items, Convert to shared mailbox, Edit email address, Refresh, etc. are also displayed on clicking the more options (**...**) button on top.
+      - **Edit contact information**: Select this option to edit the contact information

+      - **Manage mailbox delegation**: Select this option to assign permissions to other users (also called delegates) to allow them to sign in to the user's mailbox or send messages on behalf of the user.
+For more information, see the section on "**Mailbox permissions**" explained later on in this topic.

+      - **Recover deleted items**: Administrators can search for and recover deleted email messages in a user's mailbox.
+This includes items that are permanently deleted (purged) by a person by using the Recover Deleted Items feature in Outlook or Outlook on the web (formerly known as Outlook Web App), or items deleted by an automated process, such as the retention policy assigned to user mailboxes.
+In these situations, the purged items can't be recovered by a user.
+But administrators can recover purged messages if the deleted item retention period for the item hasn't expired.
+Administrators can search for deleted items based on Time or Subject Line or Item type.

+      - **Convert to shared mailbox**: Select this option to convert a mailbox from regular to shared.

+      - **Edit email address**: Select this option to change the user's email information.

+      - **Refresh**: Select this option to refresh the Mailboxes list.

 2. In the list of user mailboxes, click the mailbox that you want to change the properties for.
 A display pane is shown for the selected user mailbox.